Nebulanomi/05.Azure_Networking_Exercises/README.md

 ## Introduction

 This set of Azure Networking labs are simplified to demonstrate a single concept in each lab, using Azure portal or Azure CLI.

-Each lab has a lab diagram that provides information on the lab setup.
+Each lab has a diagram that provides information on the lab setup.

 Most labs build on each other so prior setup is expected.
-Please use the lab diagram as guidance if you are doing a specific lab out of order.

 ## Table of Lab Content